 Hi folks!
-As a crochet beginner I am sure you have been working hard to master the foundational crochet stitches and techniques, like making a slip-knot, doing a foundation chain, and working the single & double crochet stitches.
+As a crochet beginner, I am sure you have been working hard to master the foundational crochet stitches and techniques, like making a slip-knot, doing a foundation chain, and working the single & double crochet stitches.

-If you’ve been working on these skills for a while then I bet you’re ready to move on, to move past the very basics and get to some super easy and fun stitches.
+If you’ve been working on these skills for a while then I bet you’re ready to move on, to move past the very basics and get on to some super easy and fun stitches.
 I don’t blame you!

 Don’t get me wrong.
 Learning the essential basics were not a waste of your time.
 In fact, I recommend that you absolutely rock these skills before trying any new stitches or start working with a pattern, but what if you are ready to move on?

 Then it’s time to put your knowledge of the basics to use!
 And I have just the crochet stitch that will help you do it.
 The seed stitch.